jludwig75/gpslogger/README.md

 gpsbabel -i nmea -f gps_nmea.log -x discard,hdop=10 -o gpx -F gps_track.gpx

-I implemented this to work with a Raspberry Pi Zero W.
+I implemented with a Raspberry Pi Zero W and a Adafruit Ultimate GPS Breakout (MTK3339 GPS).
+I'm not sure how well it will work with different hardware, but it likely will work fine.

 Setup:
 1. Use raspi-config to disable the console on the serial port and enable the pins as a serial port